boisalai/de-zoomcamp-2023/week5.md

 To present a use case of `mapPartitions()`, we will create an application that predict the duration of a trips.

-Select the necessary columns and turn this to a RDD.
+First, select the necessary columns and turn this to a RDD.

 ``` python
 columns = ['VendorID', 'lpep_pickup_datetime', 'PULocationID', 'DOLocationID', 'trip_distance']